mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 it is running on.
 It uses the Mender API to connect to the Mender Server to authenticate, get the artifacts, report inventory, log the progress and status of the installations.

+* _Mender Connect_ - A user space application providing the add-ons
+framework, as well as implementation of particular add-ons which can be enabled or disabled as per configuration.
+It is integrated with the Mender Client over a well-defined and portable DBus API.

 * _Mender Hub Integration(s)_ - A contribution on
 [Mender Hub](https://hub.mender.io/c/board-integrations?target=_blank)